renovatebot/renovate/docs/design-decisions.md

 #### Stateless

-No state is needed on `renovate` or GitHub side apart from what you see publicly in GitHub (branches, Pull Requests).
+No state storage is needed on `renovate` or GitHub/GitLab apart from what you see publicly in GitHub (branches, Pull Requests).
 It therefore doesn't matter if you stop/restart the script and would even still work if you had it running from two different locations, as long as their configuration was the same.

 #### API only

-So far, nothing we need to do requires git itself. e.g. we do not need to perform a git clone of the entire repository.
+So far, nothing we need to do requires git directly. e.g. we do not need to perform a git clone of the entire repository.
 Therefore, all operations are performed via the API.

 ## Synchronous Operation

 The script current processes repositories, package files, and dependencies within them all synchronously.

-- Greatly reduces chance of hitting GitHub API limits
+- Greatly reduces chance of hitting simultaneous API rate limits
-- Implicitly enables any feature that results in multiple commits in the same branch
+- Implicitly enables any configuration that results in multiple commits in the same branch
 - Simplifies logging

 Note: Initial queries to NPM are done in parallel.